What To Bring

 Kitchen and Household

-Sheets & towels; travel mug (if coffee/tea drinker); photos of friends and family; your own pillow; beach towel; down comforter/duvet (with cover); pictures of your home country (e.g. a coffee table book or calendar); permanent, hard wearing water bottles; school backpacks (for school aged children); lunch boxes (for school aged children); sturdy backpack; good vegetable peeler; few good kitchen knives & a bread knife (these are provided, but of varying quality); good scissors (and children’s scissors if you have kids - also left hand scissors if needed); small repair kit; sewing/mending kit; good “scotch” tape / sellotape; power strip/international multi-plug extension cable; cold bag (to keep things cold when you buy meat at the supermarket and for picnics and camping); rechargeable batteries and recharger (non-rechargeable batteries are available- mostly AAA, AA, D); good flashlights/lanterns/torches - one for each member of your family.
+Duvet/comforter, duvet covers, sheets, pillowcases; bath towels; travel mug (if coffee/tea drinker); photos of friends and family; your own pillow; beach towel; pictures of your home country (e.g. a coffee table book or calendar); permanent, hard wearing water bottles; school backpacks (for school aged children); lunch boxes (for school aged children); sturdy backpack; good vegetable peeler; few good kitchen knives & a bread knife (these are provided, but of varying quality); good scissors (and children’s scissors if you have kids - also left hand scissors if needed); small repair kit; sewing/mending kit; good “scotch” tape / sellotape; power strip/international multi-plug extension cables; cold bag (to keep things cold when you buy meat at the supermarket and for picnics and camping); rechargeable batteries and recharger (non-rechargeable batteries are available- mostly AAA, AA, D); good flashlights/lanterns/torches - one for each member of your family.

 food & toiletries

-Preferred brands of make-up, facial cleansers, shampoos, conditioners and lotions; favorite food stuffs (things people often bring: cheese, butter, nuts; dried fruits; drink mixes [Kool Aid, Crystal Lite]; spice mixes for things like tacos, fajitas, sauces, etc.; chocolate chips and other things for baking); Vegemite or Marmite (if you’re from one of these countries!)
+Preferred brands of make-up, facial cleansers, shampoos, conditioners, bug spray and lotions; favorite food stuffs (things people often bring: cheese, butter, nuts; dried fruits; drink mixes [Kool Aid, Crystal Lite]; spice mixes for things like tacos, fajitas, sauces, etc.; chocolate chips and other things for baking); Vegemite or Marmite (if you’re from one of these countries!)

-Sun glasses with UV protection; hat for use in sun; good walking shoes; slippers or house shoes (most apartments have tiled floors); swimsuit; sports clothes and gym shoes; Clothes and shoes in a variety of sizes for children to grow into while here; rain boots and rain jackets for the rainy season; clothing for cool weather – it is cooler than you think here!
-(2-3 sweaters will be necessary!)
+Sun glasses with UV protection; hat for use in sun; good walking shoes; slippers or house shoes (most apartments have tiled floors); swimsuit; sports clothes and gym shoes; clothes and shoes in a variety of sizes for children to grow into while here; rain boots and rain jackets for the rainy season; clothing for cool weather – it is cooler than you think here!
+(Slippers and 2-3 sweaters will be necessary!)

 Alarm clock; adapters so that you can use your computer with our data projectors some of which have VGA and some of which have HDMI connections.
 Make sure you can connect to both types; adapters from home country to Ethiopian power sockets; lamps for desks / bedrooms with associated bulbs – warm light bulbs can be hard to find.

-First aid book for reference; first aid kit; household medicines; sunscreen with at least SPF 50 or more rating; aftersun lotion; antiseptic spray or cream; plasters / bandaids; knee and wrist brace; tubular bandage etc.
+First aid book for reference; first aid kit; household medicines; sunscreen with at least SPF 50 or more rating; aftersun lotion; antiseptic spray or cream; antihistamine cream for insect bites; plasters / bandaids; knee and wrist brace; tubular bandage etc.

-Infant car seat or booster for each small child/baby when riding in a vehicle; motorcycle and/or bicycle helmet if planning to ride a motorcycle or bicycle; birthday and Christmas presents, wrapping paper, cards and decorations; 10 passport size photos of each family member – they are needed all the time for government paperwork.
-You can get them done cheaply here, but you may not want to when you first arrive; small gifts to give to other children at parties (it’s hard to buy anything worthwhile here and it costs!)
+Infant car seat or booster for each small child/baby when riding in a vehicle; motorcycle and/or bicycle helmet if planning to ride a motorcycle or bicycle; combination locks for student lockers; sports equipment for students; birthday and Christmas presents, wrapping paper, cards and decorations; 10 passport size photos for each adult and 5 for each child – they are needed all the time for government paperwork.
+You can get them done cheaply here, but you may not want to when you first arrive; small gifts to give to other children at parties (it’s expensive to buy anything worthwhile here.)